Chrisstojanov/Data-analyst-portfolio/README.md

 # Data-analyst-portfolio

-Welcome to my Data Analyst Portfolio!
+Welcome to my github Data Analyst Portfolio!

 My name is Chris and I'm passionate about solving problems and thrilled when I get to assist others in the process.
 I'll show you a selection of data analytics projects I've completed, highlighting my understanding of the fundamentals of the field, a flexibility to adapt and an attitude focused on growth and finding solutions.